An easy strawberry rhubarb crisp recipe that can be made within minutes. Ingredients can be mixed right in the bowl to save time on cleanup too!

 - Place mixture into small baking dish.

-- Combine pecans, oat fiber, sweetener, cinnamon and nutmeg.
+- Combine pecans, coconut flour, almond flour, sweetener, cinnamon and nutmeg.

 - Cut in butter then sprinkle over fruit mixture.